ProElecttro/Neet-Web-Scrapper/README.md

 - **Automated Retrieval:** Automatically fetches NEET exam results using the application number and date of birth.
 - **Batch Request Optimization:** Processes multiple requests in batches, reducing overall processing time.
-- **User-Friendly:** Simple to use with no captchas or additional verification required.

 ## Performance